shamalja/file-upload-demos/html-js-file-upload/using-xml-http-request/README.md

 ### Final Testing Steps

--Go to your browser tab where Live Server opened the HTML page.
+- Go to your browser tab where Live Server opened the HTML page.

 - Choose multiple images or PDFs.